FrankieNicoleEspina/JohannasRestoApp/README.md

 Menu - This feature offers a comprehensive view of the restaurant's menu, including detailed descriptions of each dish, ingredients, and pricing.
 Users can browse different categories, view specials, and make informed choices about their orders.

 Add to Cart - The add-to-cart feature allows users to select items from the menu and add them to their virtual shopping cart.
 Users can customize their orders by specifying quantities and any special instructions, ensuring a tailored dining experience.

-View Cart Items - Users can view and modify the contents of their cart before finalizing their order.
-This feature provides a summary of selected items, total cost, and options to adjust quantities or remove items.
-It also offers an estimated delivery time and allows users to proceed to checkout.

 Address - This feature enables users to save, update, and manage their delivery addresses.
 Users can add multiple addresses, set a default address for quicker checkouts, and ensure accurate delivery details for a seamless ordering process.